shining-man/bsc_test/docs/en/first_steps.md

 ### Flashes of an unprogrammed board
 * The four downloadable files must be flashed manually for the initial commissioning of an unprocessed board.
 The current releases can be found [hier](https://github.com/shining-man/bsc_fw/releases).
-For this purpose, a USB-serial converter with **3.3V level** must be connected to the BSC hardware on the three-pole pen strip J2 (labeled with "Prog").
+For this purpose, a USB-serial converter with **3.3V level** must be connected to the BSC hardware on the three-pole pen strip J2 (labeled with "prog").
 A 5V converter can damage the controller.

 A USB port is usually available directly with the ESP32 DEV boards.
 Later updates can be made via the web interface.